 Its importance to the UK Economy is reflected by the governments’ Video Games Tax Relief (VGTR) concession, designed to boost the sector still further.

-At Rangewell, we are also keen to encourage businesses in the games sector and to provide the funding they need.
+At Rangewell, we are also keen to encourage businesses in the games sector and to provide the most appropriate finance for gaming businesses.